-As Chromebooks have become more common and widely used, most printers are fully compatible with Chrome OS, giving you many options to choose from.
+As Chromebooks have become more common and widely used, most printers are fully compatible with Chrome OS, giving you many options.
 So, which are the best?
-To help you, we've put together a list of the best printers, from premium, feature-rich all-in-ones designed for office use to cheap home models for the occasional print jobs.
-These printers work with Chromebooks out of the box without needing to install any drivers or third-party apps.
+To help you, we've compiled a list of the best printers, from premium, feature-rich all-in-ones designed for office use to cheap home models for the occasional print jobs.
+These printers work with Chromebooks out of the box without installing any drivers or third-party apps.

 If you need to print photos or posters, get the Epson EcoTank Photo ET-8550 instead.
 It's an all-in-one supertank inkjet model.
 It prints incredibly detailed and colorful photos and supports paper sizes up to 13" x 19".
-A full tank yields thousands of prints, and you can refill the tank as you go with bottles of ink, which are very cheap.
-It has some drawbacks, though, like the lack of an automatic feeder and slower printing speeds.
-It's also more expensive.
-If you don't need to print on wide format paper and would rather save money, you can go with the cheaper Epson EcoTank Photo ET-8500 variant.
-It gives you the same print quality but only supports paper sizes up to 8.5" x 11".
+A full tank gets you thousands of prints, and you can easily refill the tank with bottles of ink, which are very cheap.
+It has some drawbacks, though, like the lack of an automatic feeder, slower printing speeds, and a higher price tag.
+You can get the Epson EcoTank Photo ET-8500 variant if you want to save money.
+It gives you the same print quality as the ET-8550 but doesn't support wide-format paper sizes and has a smaller 8.5" x 11.7" flatbed scanner.

 It uses four ink cartridges—the usual cyan, magenta, yellow, and black—and yields around 2000 black and 800 color prints.
 It means you won't need to replace the ink cartridges often unless you print a lot, and even then, the cartridges are relatively cheap, so your maintenance cost won't rise too quickly.
-It produces outstanding black and color documents, and it's pretty fast, pushing out 17 black or 15 color pages per minute.
-As for photos, it prints very fine details, but it struggles to reproduce bright, saturated colors, as well as very light and dark shades.
+It produces outstanding black and color documents and is pretty fast, pushing out 17 black or 15 color pages per minute.
+As for photos, it prints very fine details but struggles to reproduce bright, saturated colors and very light and dark shades.

 Our best budget pick is the Brother MFC-J1205W, also known as the Brother MFC-J1215 at Walmart.
 It's a good inkjet all-in-one option if you don't print all that often and only need basic features.
 It has a sturdy build, Wi-Fi and USB connectivity, and a flatbed scanner with extendable lid hinges.
 It prints high-quality black and color documents, although you'll have to be patient, as it only prints nine black or six color pages per minute.
 It's not bad for photo printing; it prints very detailed pictures but has trouble reproducing bright, saturated colors and darker tones.

-The ink cartridges yield a lot of prints—around 1100 black and 700 color—and they're cheap, so your maintenance cost is exceptionally low.
+This printer yields around 1100 black and 700 color prints from a set of ink cartridges, and the cartridges are cheap, so your maintenance cost is exceptionally low.
 Of course, as it's a budget model, it's missing features like an automatic document feeder and Ethernet connectivity.
 Still, it's a good option if you want something affordable and don't mind a few tradeoffs.

 Our recommendations above are what we think are currently the best printers for Chromebook you can buy.
 We factor in the price, feedback from our visitors, and availability.